qlik-oss/sn-table/README.md

 [See full example](./mashup-example) of the mashup usage

+More specifics and information about the sn-table can be found in [the Qlik developer portal](https://qlik.dev/libraries-and-tools/visualizations/table)

 ## API

-The API can be found in [the Qlik developer portal](https://qlik.dev/apis/javascript/nebula-table)
+The API can also be found in [the Qlik developer portal](https://qlik.dev/apis/javascript/nebula-table)